 A New Sheriff is in Town!

-Some call it the Buhari bounce.
+By Femi Adesina Some call it the Buhari bounce.
 Others describe it as the Buhari effect.
 Yet some others say it is the Buhari aura.
+One thing is however crystal clear.
+Things have not been the same in the past 100 days in Nigeria, since Muhammadu Buhari assumed the presidency.
+A new sheriff has truly…

 Before The Flower Withered